Skip to main content

 Background and Education

-Mr. Sonnenberg practiced labor and employment law at the highest levels for 25 years at Paul Hastings, a prominent AMLAW 100 firm, and achieved a prestigious ranking from Chambers USA, within the Labor & Employment band.
-Leadership roles at the firm included a term as Chair of the New York Employment Law Practice (2014-2017), Vice Chair of the Employment Law Department (International) (2003-2014) and Co-Chair of the Employment Law Department’s national wage and hour law practice (2005-2014).
-Resident for an equal amount of time in the firm’s Los Angeles and New York offices, Mr. Sonnenberg represented and advised clients in a wide range of employment disputes, including multi-state class and collective actions.
-He has resolved numerous labor and employment disputes on both the East Coast and in California, including a variety of matters within the media and entertainment industry.
+Mr. Sonnenberg practiced labor and employment law at the highest levels for twenty-five years at Paul Hastings, a prominent AMLAW 100 firm and achieved a prestigious ranking from Chambers USA within the Labor & Employment band.
+His leadership roles at the firm included a term as Chair of the New York Employment Law Practice (2014-2017), Vice Chair of the Employment Law Department (International) (2003-2014) and Co-Chair of the Employment Law Department’s national wage and hour law practice (2005-2014).
+He was resident for an equal amount of time in Paul Hastings’ Los Angeles and New York offices, where he represented and advised clients in a wide range of employment disputes, including multi-state class and collective actions.

 ADR Experience and Qualifications